zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

     ![](./media/image61.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.21 – Add Product Order Line

-22. Now, using the technique illustrated in 16-18 above add data to the Product Order and Product Order Line business objects (note: file names same as business object names) using the provided data files
+* Now, using the technique illustrated in 16-18 above add data to the Product Order and Product Order Line business objects (note: file names same as business object names) using the provided data files